+FIST 419

+Korean Modern History through Literature and Film

+Using fiction, feature films, and historical texts, this course provides an in-depth introduction to modern Korean history, from the end of the Chŏsun dynasty in 1910 to contemporary North and South Korea.
+Students will gain an understanding of Korea's colonial experience, civil war, dictatorships, development, democratization and gender politics.
+Units: 6.

+Also listed as East Asian Studies 418

+Prerequisite: EAST 150 or consent of instructor

 FIST 422

 Borrowed Music in the Movies

 When a film uses a pre-existing piece of music (popular or classical), meanings multiply, both within and outside the film itself.
 This course will explore these meanings, focusing on the fluid and reciprocal relationship between film and the music it borrows.
 Units: 6.

 Also listed as Music History 422

 Prerequisite: MUHI 201 and MUHI 202

 FIST 447

 The Literature and Culture of Ethnic Minorities in Germany

 Despite a long-term refusal to open itself to immigration, Germany has become a nation of immigrants and asylum-seekers.
-The course focuses on how both literature and films, including works by and about minorities in Germany, have dealt with key cultural phenomena: multiculturalism, diversity, acculturation, assimilation, "majority culture," and parallel societies.
+The course focuses on how both literature and films, including works by and about minorities in Germany, have dealt with key cultural phenomena: multiculturalism, diversity, acculturation, assimilation, "majority culture" and parallel societies.
 Units: 6.

 Also listed as German 447, Ethnic Studies 382

 Prerequisite: GER 312 or consent of the instructor

+FIST 464

+Francophone Literature and Screen Adaptations

+Focusing on the works of writers and filmmakers such as Sembene Ousmane, Joseph Zobel, Aimé Césaire, D.T.
+Niane, Dani Kouyate, Euzhan Palcy and Raoul Peck the course examines the interface between the literary and filmic media in raising consciousness about societal challenges, nationhood, power and identity.
+It also analyzes the strengths and weaknesses of each medium in accomplishing these objectives.
+Units: 6.

+Also listed as French 464

+Prerequisite: 300-level French course or consent of instructor

 FIST 470

 American Indians on Film

 The course examines the ways in which American Indians have been depicted on film.
 Ethnographic, documentary, and feature films are examined and compared to understand how film has shaped our image of American Indians.
 Units: 6.

 Also listed as Anthropology 470, Ethnic Studies 430

 Prerequisite: ANTH 350 or consent of instructor

 FIST 540

 Advanced Digital Processes

 A continuation of Art 340.
 Advanced work in digital techniques and contemporary art theory.
 Discussions, readings and projects focus around art issues and conceptual exploration.
 Project planning and implementation are emphasized as students work toward producing a self-designed project with a developed artist statement.
 Units: 6.

 Also listed as Studio Art 540

-Prerequisite: ART 240 or ART 245
+Prerequisite: ART 340 and consent of instructor

+FIST 590

-FIST 390, 590, 690 Tutorial in Film Studies
+Tutorial in Film Studies

 Units: Variable.

 Prerequisite: Counter Registration Required.

+FIST 591

-FIST 191, 391, 591, 691 Directed Study in Film Studies Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
+Directed Study in Film Studies

+Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

 Prerequisite: Counter Registration Required.

+FIST 599

-FIST 199, 399, 599, 699 Independent Study in Film Studies Units: Variable.
+Independent Study in Film Studies

+Units: Variable.